Blog

 “It takes a village for sure.
 Get all the help you can.
 I'm the type of person that tends to try to do everything by myself.
 If you're going through surrogacy, and I know it's easier said than done, you have to let it go, trust the process and ask and accept all the support you can get."

 "My life revolves around my family now.
 It’s more inclusive.
 My friends are different now.
 My best friends that I had before disappeared because they just don't get it.
 My family has changed.
 I have a partner now.
 I spend more time with my extended family.
 I used to direct a TV show for 18 hours a day on set for a month at a time and not miss a beat.
 Now I'm just always exhausted.
 I never seem to get enough sleep and I wouldn’t trade it for the world.
 The other night, the girls slept at my mom's and we wanted to take one night to sleep and just wake up when we wanted.
 And I woke up still at the same time, because after two years your body is up and I just had this feeling that I missed them so much.
 It was crazy how much I actually missed them and it was literally one day that I didn't see them.
 People asked me if I would change being a dad?
-Would I not have twins?
 Maybe my life would be easier, but I couldn't imagine my life without them."

 ConceiveAbilities is proud to be a gay friendly surrogacy agency.
 We believe anyone who wants to be a parent should have the same opportunity to fulfill their family destiny, including gay dads.
 It’s our privilege to serve both single parents and same sex couples.